Arts

 Recording and Production

 Students will learn the art and science of audio engineering and production.
 Basic acoustics, signal flow, microphone placement, and the tools of mixing will be explored in depth.
-Students will learn to hear and emulate the production techniques common to a variety of genres and create their own works in the style of well known artists.
-The fundamentals of rhythm, melody, and harmony will be explored as part of this process.
-Students will also learn how to produce, engineer, and mix a session with live musicians using a multi-track process.
+Students will learn to hear the production techniques and stylistic differences common to a variety of genres through regular listening, reflection and discussion.
+The class will equip students with the requisite skills to create meaningful recordings and offer an opportunity to creatively apply these skills through individualized projects.
 Previous experience with music will be very helpful but is not required.

 Studio Art Intensive